 - Ascent to destination: Difference between the altitude of destination and present altitude - Ascent to next: Difference between the altitude of the next waypoint and the present one - Bearing - Bearing to the next: Course towards which the next waypoint is - Chronometer - Compass: Address that is followed on the horizontal level (0 = N, 90 =E, 180 = S, 270 = O) - Coordinates - Deviation from route: Distance to active route - Dist. to destination: Distance to destination (last waypoint of the route) - Distance to the next: Distance to the to the next waypoint - Est. Hour at Dest.: Estimated time of arrival to destination (last waypoint of the route) at present speed - Est. Hour at Next: Estimated time of arrival to the next waypoint (at present speed) - E.T.
 Dest: Estimated time to reach destination (last waypoint of the route) (at current speed) - E.T.
 Next: Estimated time to reach next waypoint (at current speed) - E.T.
 Dest (cruise): Estimated time to reach destination (last waypoint of the route) (at cruise speed). - E.T.
-Next (cruise): Estimated time to reach next waypoint (at cruise speed). - Goto arrow: Arrow that indicates the direction to the next waypoint - Max. sp.: Maximum speed in current flight - Mean moving speed: average of all speeds above the minimum speed movement. - Mean speed: average of all speeds. - Odometer Total 1: Accumulated distance of all your outings.
-It is not automatically reset when turning off the device. - Pace: speed in minute/kilometer. - Partial CO2 emission: CO2 emission from departure.
+Next (cruise): Estimated time to reach next waypoint (at cruise speed). - Goto arrow: Arrow that indicates the direction to the next waypoint - Max. sp.: Maximum speed in current flight - Mean speed: Mean speed from start to now - Odometer Total 1: Accumulated distance of all your outings.
+It is not automatically reset when turning off the device - Partial CO2 emission: CO2 emission from departure.
 It is reset every time the device is turned off - Partial distance: Counter of distance covered from the beginning of departure.
-It is reset every time the device is turned off - Route percentage: % of the route that has been already done. - Route graph: Shows the graph of the route as it is being covered - Speed: Present speed - Slope: Slope of our present movement
+It is reset every time the device is turned off - Route percentage: % of the route that has been already done. - Route graph: Shows the graph of the route as it is being covered - Speed: Present speed - Slope: Slope of our present movement - Slope in next kilometer: slope from now in 1 kilometer. - Slope to next waypoint: slope from now to the next waypoint - Slope to destination: remaining slope till destination

-- Slope in next kilometer: slope from now in 1 kilometer. - Slope to next waypoint: slope from now to the next waypoint - Slope to destination: remaining slope till destination - Time: Present time according to the selected time zone - Time stopped: Time gone without advancing - Time moving: Time gone while moving - Track graph: Shows the track from the data page
+- Time: Present time according to the selected time zone - Time stopped: Time gone without advancing - Time moving: Time gone while moving - Track graph: Shows the track from the data page